oopsmonk/documentation/chronicle/1.1/overview.md

 ## Limitations

+This alpha version of Chronicle includes the following limitations:

-At the moment, it's not possible to filter transactions before storing them.
+- It's not possible to filter transactions before storing them.

-If Chronicle loses power, it will stop receiving transactions and will have no way of knowing which ones it missed.
+- If Chronicle loses power, it will stop receiving transactions and will have no way of knowing which ones it missed.
 Therefore, devices that run Chronicle should have a backup power supply and a stable Internet connection.

-Chronicle stores transactions outside of the Tangle, therefore the immutablity of transactions is dependent on the security of your database and the trustworthiness of your administrators.
+- Chronicle stores transactions outside of the Tangle, therefore the immutablity of transactions is dependent on the security of your database and the trustworthiness of your administrators.
 See the [Scylla Security Checklist](https://docs.scylladb.com/operating-scylla/security/security_checklist/) in the Scylla documentation to secure your Scylla cluster.

 ## Roadmap